 How do you approach capital cost efficiency for clients?

-Melissa: While governments and other quasi-municipal entities are not required to hire a municipal advisor, many do so to help manage risk, provide market insights, and be their advocate.
+While governments and other quasi-municipal entities are not required to hire a municipal advisor, many do so to help manage risk, provide market insights, and to be their advocate.
 In short, we ensure all aspects of the bond issue favor the issuer (our client), including recommending structures that benefit the issuer foremost while also balancing investor preferences.
 Without any independent advice on what that balance should be, how would you know if you’re getting a good deal or not?

 When do you typically get involved in a capital project?